 The United States Constitution is the shortest written constitution in the world with just seven articles and 27 amendments.
 As well as its brevity, the US Constitution is notable for being a remarkably stable document.
 The first ten amendments were all carried in 1789 - the same year as the original constitution - and are collectively known as the Bill of Rights.
-If one accepts that these first 10 amendments were in effect part of the original constitutional settlement, there have only been 17 amendments in over 200 years (the last substantive one - reduction of the voting age to 18 - in 1971).
+If one accepts that these first 10 amendments were in effect part of the original constitutional settlement, there have only been 17 amendments in over 200 years (the last amendment prohibits any law that increases or decreases the salary of members of Congress from taking effect until the start of the next set of terms of office for Representatives.
+This was proposed way back in 1789, but was only ratified in 1992).
 One of the major reasons for this relative immutability is that - quite deliberately on the part of its drafters - the Constitution is a very difficult instrument to change.
-First, a proposed amendment has to secure a twothirds vote of members present in both houses of Congress.
-Then threequarters of the state legislatures have to ratify the proposed change (this stage may or may not be governed by a specific time limit).
+First, a proposed amendment has to secure a two-thirds vote of members present in both houses of Congress.
+Then three-quarters of the state legislatures have to ratify the proposed change (this stage may or may not be governed by a specific time limit).